zulfadlizainal/nr-dimensioning/Part 6 Paging/3_Paging PDSCH RE Consumption/README.md

 ### Paging Volume and Paging CCE Calculation Flow

 Paging demand is derived from both paging needed in Core and RAN.
 Based on this demand and paging frame structure settings, average UE per paging message required can be derived.
 Paging volume is linearly incremented based on number of SSB beams transmitted.
-Paging CCE is then derived based on PDCCH DCI aggregation level for P-RNTI.
+Paging PDSCH RE is then calculated considering paging message header bits and bits per UE identity in the paging message.
+Paging bits can later be converted to number of RE depending on spectral efficiency (Modulation and Code Rate table).

     Number of MT Users ───┐                    ┌─── Number of MT Users │                    │
     Cell Count in TAC  ───┤                    ├─── Cell Count in RNA │                    │
                           │                    ├─── Number of RRC_INACTIVE / RRC Session
                           │                    │
                           │                    │